Where to Stay in Daytona Beach | A Local’s Advice

 Night Swan Intracoastal B&B

 Just up the street from Black Dolpin is the charming and peaceful bed and breakfast called Night Swan.
 It’s a cozy spot offering a relaxing getaway with beautiful views, making it ideal for those looking for a quiet, intimate experience away from the hustle of Daytona Beach.
+My sister and her husband stayed here for a wedding and enjoyed it!
+The drive up the intracoastal road past Night Swan is lined with gorgeous homes!

 Location: New Smyrna